Detail of an Ecuadorian poncho (c. 1900-1950)

 Batik, photo edited by Ailene DeVries

 An emphasis is placed on slow looking and hands-on study of objects to gain an understanding of textile and fiber structures, material choices, modes of fabrication and production, while assessing larger frames of cultural context, meaning and metaphor.
-Through thoughtful guided close observation, we learn about the complex lives of objects and the stories that they tell us to inspire and act as a foundation for our own creative work.

 Dino-lite capture of a silk suture during a visit from Dr. Maggie D'Aversa